up-n-atom/8311/fragments/bce-inc-hub/determine-pon.md

+!!! tip "Bell Canada (Ontario/Quebec)"
+    Start with PPPoE passthrough before committing to a full bypass.

 !!! warning "New installations"
     Keep the {{ page.meta.ont }} in active service for roughly a week or two until fully provisioned and the installation ticket has been closed.